-Traffic was pretty terrible, as we’ve come to expect on Mykonos – the roads are too narrow, and the popularity of the island means there are just too many tourists for most of the summer months.
-It really isn’t a great experience, and we were glad to be staying just one night before heading to Naxos.
-We made it to the hotel just as check in opened at 2 pm, so there was a small queue, but after 5 or 10 minutes we both had our room keys and were excited to get our bags dropped off and the holiday started.
+Traffic was pretty terrible, as we’ve come to expect on Mykonos – the roads are too narrow, and the island’s popularity means there are just too many tourists for most of the summer months.
+It wasn’t a great experience, and we were glad to be staying just one night before heading to Naxos.
+We made it to the Alkistis Hotel just as check-in opened at 2 pm, so there was a small queue, but after 5 or 10 minutes, we both had our room keys and were excited to get our bags dropped off, and the holiday started.

-After a long cold shower, I dressed in some clean clothes and walked down to the bar just opposite reception, where I found Ed waiting for me with a cool beer at the ready.
-I had brought my drone with me, so after a brief rest to enjoy our drinks and the nice views, I walked back up the road towards the ferry port in search of a good spot to get some aerial footage.
-Ed wanted to explore the bay around Agios Stefanos so he set off in the opposite direction and we agreed to meet back at reception a little while later.
+After a long cold shower, I dressed in some clean clothes and walked down to the bar just opposite reception, where I found Ed waiting for me with an excellent beer ready.
+I had brought my drone with me, so after a brief rest to enjoy our drinks and the fantastic views, I walked back up the road towards the ferry port in search of a beautiful spot to get some aerial footage.
+Ed wanted to explore the bay around Agios Stefanos, so he set off in the opposite direction, and we agreed to meet back at reception a little while later.

-It was quite windy and I didn’t want to tempt fate (or get into trouble), so I packed the drone away after 10 minutes, glad of a successful maiden voyage and excited to review the photos and video as soon as I got the chance.
-By the time I’d packed up and walked back to the hotel, Ed was waiting in the bar so I joined him for a nice cool beer and a relaxing sit down before we headed into Mykonos Town and (hopefully) onto Delos.
+It was pretty windy, and I didn’t want to tempt fate (or get into trouble), so I packed the drone away after 10 minutes, glad of a successful maiden voyage and excited to review the photos and video as soon as I got the chance.
+By the time I’d packed up and walked back to the hotel, Ed was waiting in the bar, so I joined him for a nice cold beer and a relaxing sit down before we headed into Mykonos Town and (hopefully) onto Delos.

 Getting to Mykonos town involved a short walk from the hotel to the main ferry port, where the SeaBus service operates a short boat ride across the bay to the town harbour.
 It arrived on schedule and provided a pleasant view of the town as we arrived:

-Arriving in plenty of time for the 5pm Delos tour, we bought our tickets and walked through some of the narrow streets into the town in search of a late lunch.
-A gyros and second beer later, we made our way back to the harbour and sat on the wall close to the boat until it was time to board.
-The crossing to Delos takes about 25 minutes, and there’s not an awful lot to see until the island approaches, but it’s still nice to sit under the Greek sun with the cooling breeze on your face.
+Arriving in plenty of time for the 5 pm Delos tour, we bought our tickets and walked through some of the town’s narrow streets in search of a late lunch.
+A gyros and a second beer later, we returned to the harbour and sat on the wall close to the boat until it was time to board.
+The crossing to Delos takes about 25 minutes, and there’s not an awful lot to see until the island approaches, but it’s still lovely to sit under the Greek sun with the cooling breeze on your face.

-Sadly the Delos tour proved rather disappointing.
-We had paid for the guided tour, and as part of a large group we were escorted round the main ruins close to the harbour, but with only 2 hours it felt like we missed a lot of things – such as being able to walk up the hill to see the Temple of Hercules and some of the other ruins.
-The guide – while trying her best – wasn’t especially fluent in English and struggled to provide a captivating narrative of the islands history, so overall we left feeling a bit regretful at having spent €50 each on the trip.
-I think if I went back again I would make an effort to get more time on the island and explore it myself, perhaps using a guide book to learn the history.
+Sadly, the Delos tour proved somewhat disappointing.
+We had paid for the guided tour, and as part of a large group we were escorted round the main ruins close to the harbour, but with only 2 hours it felt like we missed a lot of things, such as being able to walk up the hill to see the Temple of Hercules and some of the other ruins.
+While trying her best, the guide wasn’t particularly fluent in English and struggled to provide a captivating narrative of the island’s history, so overall, we left feeling a bit regretful at having spent €50 each on the trip.
+If I went back again, I would try to get more time on the island and explore it myself, perhaps using a guidebook to learn the history.

 Not to be deterred from having a great first day, we arrived back in Mykonos town for a good meal, then some drinks at the Skandinavian Bar before catching the end of a World Cup football last-16 qualifier.
-We then hopped on the 11:30pm SeaBus back to the main port and a steady stroll back to the hotel.
-Having been awake since 3:30am UK time, and more than a few drinks to the worse, sleep came immediately.
+We hopped on the 11:30 pm SeaBus to the main port and returned to the hotel.
+Having been awake since 3:30 am UK time and more than a few drinks to the worse, sleep came immediately.